openhab/openhab-docs/_addons_ios/alexa-skill/readme.md

 Matching of voice commands to items happens based on the item label (e.g. "Kitchen Light").
 If it is not specified, the item will be ignored.
 It is therefore advisable, to choose labels that can be used to form natural commands.
 As an example, compare "Alexa, turn on the Kitchen Light" vs. "Alexa, turn on the Ground Floor LEDs Kitchen".

 ### Regional Settings
-In order for the skill to determine your default locale and measurement system to use, during the discovery process, for some of the controllers supporting friendly locale-based names and unit of measurement, it is important to set your server regional settings including the language, country/region and measurement system properties.
-These can either be accomplished by using Paper UI (Configuration > System > Regional Settings) or adding `org.eclipse.smarthome.core.i18nprovider:{language,region,measurementSystem}` properties to `$OPENHAB_CONF/services/runtime.cfg`.
-If these settings aren't defined, the skill will either use the item level configuration, if available, to determine these properties, or fallback to `en-US` locale and `SI` measurement system, as default values.
+In order for the skill to determine your default language and measurement system to use, during the discovery process, for some of the controllers supporting friendly language-based names and unit of measurement, it is important to set your server regional settings including the language, country/region and measurement system properties.
+These can either be accomplished by using Paper UI (Configuration > System > Regional Settings) or setting the `language`, `region` and `measurementSystem` properties for `org.eclipse.smarthome.i18n` or `org.eclipse.smarthome.core.i18nprovider` service (depending on release version) in `$OPENHAB_CONF/services/runtime.cfg`.
+If these settings aren't defined, the skill will either use the item level configuration, if available, to determine these properties, or fallback to `en` language and `SI` measurement system, as default values.

 ## Concept